Forest Garden documents what we are growing at our homestead in central Florida, central zone 9. There are a few freezing

 We're wrapping the stems of tomato, pepper & other transplants with cardboard from ground level up a couple of inches to prevent girldling by

 unknown pests (problably slugs).

 Drought Stress Signs

-Plants don't always tell you when they need water.
-Some species will exhibit no changes for weeks as the deep soil gradually dries out.
-Then the drought
+Not all plant species tell you clearly when they need water.
+Some species will exhibit no changes for weeks as the deep soil gradually dries out,

-stress hits them suddenly without warning.
+Young leaves/stems may wilt but mature ones do not.
 So we have to check soil moisture directly at the various depths.
-More water is needed for plants that are

 In harvesting weed plants for composting, for many plant species, harvesting everything above-ground kills the plant so the roots compost in-place,